New York State Senate: 2019–present: Democratic majority

 On November 6, 2018, the Democratic Party gained eight seats and won control of the State Senate.
 Democratic challengers defeated incumbent Republican Sens.
 Carl Marcellino, Kemp Hannon, Martin Golden, Terrence Murphy, and Elaine Phillips and won races in three districts (Districts 3, 39, and 42, respectively) in which Republican incumbents had not sought re-election.
 The mainstream Democrats won 39 seats, a decisive majority.
 In total, enrolled Democrats won 40 of the chamber's 63 seats, including all but one seat in New York City and six of the nine seats on Long Island, the latter of which has been under GOP control for decades.
 Felder offered to rejoin the Democratic Conference, but was turned down in December 2018.
 Senate Republicans won 23 seats in the 2018 elections.
 Stewart-Cousins was formally elected Majority Leader and Temporary President on January 9, becoming the first woman to hold the post.

-Catharine Young challenged Republican leader John Flanagan in a post-election bid for the minority leader position, losing 14–9.
-She resigned her seat effective March 10, 2019 to take another job.

 In July 2019, Simcha Felder was accepted into the Senate Democratic Conference; this action gave the Conference a total of 40 members.

-During the 2019-2020 session, Republican Bob Antonacci resigned his seat to become a trial court judge, and eight other members of the Senate Republican Conference announced their intent to not seek re-election in 2020.
+During the 2019-2020 session, Republican Bob Antonacci resigned his seat to become a trial court judge, and eight other members of the Senate Republican Conference announced that they would not seek re-election in 2020.
 In anticipation of Leader Flanagan's resignation on June 28, Sen. Rob Ortt was named the leader of the Senate Republican Conference.
 On July 20, 2020, Sen. Chris Jacobs stepped down after being elected to the United States House of Representatives.

-On November 23, 2020, following the 2020 elections, Senate Majority Leader Andrea Stewart-Cousins asserted that Senate Democrats would enter 2021 with "a supermajority of at least 42 members".
-According to Politico, "the numbers mean that Democratic legislators now have the two-thirds needed in each house to override any vetoes from Gov. Andrew Cuomo without relying on Republican support".
-Democrats won a total of 43 seats, while Republicans won 20.
+In the 2020 elections, Senate Democrats won a total of 43 seats, while Republicans won 20.